bmuteau/portfolio-v1/README.md

         * check all the href
         * update all syntaxe name like this (name_class)
         * change the hard time by "timeComputer" in computer taskbar
+        * verify windows open with "ac" in the taskbar in every computer page

     Back-End :
         * loop for project | Project page